 All the control loop parameters interact to some degree in the overall response of the control loop resulting in many combinations of settings that will give equally satisfactory results.
 Also, the control loop that is optimized for steady state control will have quite different settings from one requiring fast control acquisition with minimal overshoot.
-By supplying real time rate, rate deviation, or control power to the graph on the STC-2000A RunTime display, determination of control loop settings and performance can be made.
+By supplying real time rate, rate deviation, or control power to the graph on the STC-2002 RunTime display, determination of control loop settings and performance can be made.
 By introducing a change into the control system and observing the graphical display responses, it is quite easy to "tune" the control loop.
 Source response is another contributing control consideration.
 Sources can be categorized as fast responding (electron beam), medium responding (resistive type boats, baskets, or filaments), or slow responding (Knudsen or induction heated types).
 User programmable shutter delay can also be used to achieve good deposition rate control before exposing substrates to the evaporant stream.
-Refer to the I/O programming information later in this section and in section 5 of this manual for a guide on selecting or implementing the logic used to control the substrate and/or sensor shutter[s].
+Refer to the I/O programming information later in this section and in section x5x of this manual for a guide on selecting or implementing the logic used to control the substrate and/or sensor shutter[s].

-There are several phases during a deposition layer of the STC-2000A related to the source and deposition rate control.
+There are several phases during a deposition layer of the STC-2002 related to the source and deposition rate control.
 There are three main parts to a deposition layer: pre-deposition, deposition control, and post-deposition.
 The pre-deposition parameters control the source and material conditioning prior to the film deposition.
-The STC-2000A can control a variety of different types of deposition sources.
+The STC-2002 can control a variety of different types of deposition sources.
 The typical run cycle phases (rise/soak/rise/soak/shutter delay/deposit/rate ramp/deposit/idle ramp/idle) are for an electron-beam, resistive element or other thermal source.
 There are also several film parameters (such as DENSITY and Z FACTOR) and associated map parameters (TOOLING, WEIGHT) which relate to the deposition material and sensor calibration.
 All of these issues will be described in greater detail later in this manual.

-Co-deposition: In STC-2000A terms, this is the possibility of running 2 process layers simultaneously (2 materials, 2 evaporants, 1 crystal for each of the 2 co-deposition processes).
-Unlike true co-deposition where 2 or more sensor channels are under independent PID control, the STC-2000A can co-deposit in a limited fashion that lacks the simultaneity of the 2 sensor channels.
-This can be accomplished by relying on the fact that the non-active output control can be left at some power level.
-One of the 2 pseudo co-deposition processes will be designated as the one with a final thickness parameter that will terminate the entire co-deposition process.
+Co-deposition is the running of 2 process layers simultaneously (2 materials, 2 evaporants, 1 or more crystals for each of the 2 co-deposition processes).
+One of the 2 co-deposition processes will be designated as the one with a final thickness parameter that will terminate the entire co-deposition process.
 The co-deposition process without the final thickness parameter designation will have a parameter specifying its percentage of the thickness rate of the other process.
-This non-controlled process is initially set as an active process and then left at a specified power level when the other sensor/control channel is made active.
-Multiple material co-deposition is possible with an STC-2002 and additional hardware (2nd set of LED/LCD displays) and different software that is described in a different manual.
+Another parameter unique to co-deposition is co-deposition interaction which specifies quantitatively [by] how much each process contributes (is seen by) to the other process (the other crystal sensor).
+Multiple material co-deposition is possible with additional hardware (2nd set of LED/LCD displays) and different software that is described in a different manual.